Watson-Personal-Assistant/ibm-tririga-assistant/README.md

 3. Select 'System Reports' from the row of tab headers

-4. In the Name filter enter 'triSpace - Reservable Space' and press Enter (or click the 'apply filters')
+4. In the Name filter enter `triSpace - Reservable Space` and press Enter (or click the 'apply filters')

 5. This should list the 'triSpace - Reservable Space' report